sumtotal-services/sumtotal-background-check-connector/README.md

 This is a common platform to integrate various external service providers for Background Check service  into the SumTotal application.

-This repository contains different branchs as follows master branch which is just having middleware,bgconnector-template branch which contains the basic structure to implement bgcheck connector and bgconnector-checkr-sample branch which is actual implementation of backgroundcheck connector using checkr vendor.
+This repository contains different branches : "master" branch (which is just having middleware) , "bgconnector-template" branch which contains the basic structure to implement bgcheck connector and "bgconnector-checkr-sample" branch which is actual implementation of backgroundcheck connector using Checkr vendor.

 ## Getting Started